pr3sh/openshift/notes/creating_kubernets_resources.md

 # monitor build  and deployment logs
 $ oc logs -f bc/<app_name>
 $ oc logs -f dc/<app_name>

+# Exmine the logs for this build, using the buid name
+$ oc logs --all-contianers \
+  -f php-helloworld-3-build

 #review the service for an application
 $ oc describe svc/<app_name>